x

 SAVE TO RECIPE BOX ADD TO PLANNER

 Featuring the delicious flavors of Mediterranean cuisine, these sardine balls in tomato sauce surprise the senses with their own unique combinations of spices and simple ingredients.
-If you’re looking to expand your recipes repertoire, ground sardines make a healthy and wonderfully nourishing alternative to your regular meatballs.
-Add chickpeas to the slowly simmered tomato sauce and serve with bulgur for an accessible yet authentic meal, and of course rich in flavor!
+If you’re looking to expand your recipe repertoire, ground sardines make a healthy and wonderfully nourishing alternative to your regular meatballs.
+Add chickpeas to the slowly simmered tomato sauce and serve with bulgur for an accessible yet authentic, and of course, richly flavored meal!

 Christina Cherrier